 What is CBO’s estimate of the budget deficit for 2024?
 What was the deficit for 2023?

-If adjusted to exclude the effects of shifts that occur in the timing of certain payments when the first day of the fiscal year falls on a weekend, the deficit for 2024 would be $1.6 trillion (5.6 percent of GDP), and the deficit for 2023 would be $1.7 trillion (6.2 percent of GDP).
+If adjusted to exclude the effects of shifts that occur in the timing of certain payments when the first day of the fiscal year falls on a weekend, the deficit for 2024 would be $2.0 trillion (7.0 percent of GDP), and the deficit for 2023 would have been $1.7 trillion (6.2 percent of GDP).

 The 2023 deficit was significantly affected by actions related to the Administration’s plan to cancel outstanding student loans for many borrowers.
 Those actions resulted in largely offsetting changes to the deficit in the past two years.
 In September 2022, in keeping with the budgetary procedures used to estimate the costs of federal credit programs, the Administration recorded outlays of $379 billion to reflect its estimate of the long-term costs of debt cancellation, which increased the deficit in fiscal year 2022.
 Because of a June 2023 Supreme Court decision, however, the cancellation plan was never implemented.
 As a result, in August 2023, the Administration recorded a $333 billion reduction in outlays for the student loan program.
 That action reduced the fiscal year 2023 deficit.
-If the reversal of the Administration’s plan for student loan cancellations was excluded from the calculation of the deficit in 2023, the deficit that year would have been larger—$2.0 trillion instead of $1.7 trillion—and the projected decline in deficits from 2023 to 2024 would be $0.4 trillion rather than $0.1 trillion.
+If the reversal of the Administration’s plan for student loan cancellations was excluded from the calculation of the deficit in 2023, the deficit that year would have been larger—$2.0 trillion instead of $1.7 trillion—and the deficits in 2023 and 2024, adjusted for the timing shifts, would be about the same.

 Our Budget page provides quick links to our 10-year and long-term budget projections.